 Every time your total life earnings exceed a certain limit, you advance to the next level, which means you will receive more royalties percentage.
 In other words, this method promotes long-lasting involvement and appreciates people that regularly put up top-notch material.
 However, it is important to point out that climbing through these ranks takes constant sales; hence, there is a need for expansion of one’s portfolio and keeping the contents relevant.

-Also Read This: How to Delete a Project on Behance
+Also Read This: How to Download Images You Took on Behance

 How to Increase Your Shutterstock Earnings